 Agnishom's Love: You know, the product of the four digits in the code is actually the square root of my phone number.

-Agnishom's Love: But if I tell you the sum of digits of the code, I'd have told you too much.
+Agnishom's Love: Ah, but if I tell you the sum of digits of the code, then you can figure it out exactly.

 What is the 4-digit code?